engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

    cd CivicSeed
    git pull origin
    ```
-2. Restart the server.
+2. Restart the application.

    ```
    forever -o out.log -e err.log restart bin/server
    ```

-   Note that for some server-side changes you may need to completely stop the server and then start it again from scratch.
+   Note that for some server-side changes you may need to completely stop the application and then start it again from scratch.

    ```
    forever stopall